 I am a qualitative social scientist in Communication and Media Studies, located primarily in the subfield of Internet Studies.
 My methods include ethnography, interviews, focus groups, discourse analysis, and cultural studies.
 I like multimethodological work and enjoy working with critical, interpretive, qualitative, and quantitative scholars.

 If you’ve never read any of my work, my most-cited paper (by far) is “I Tweet Honestly, I Tweet Passionately: Twitter users, context collapse, and the imagined audience.”
+Danah boyd and I wrote this piece based on research I did as a PhD intern at Microsoft Research in 2009; it is the first scholarly piece on what danah calls “context collapse.”
 Here’s the PDF.

 My current research areas are: